 Newer medicines and combinations of medicines are also being studied.

-Steroids (sometimes called corticosteroids)
+Steroids for multiple sclerosis (sometimes called corticosteroids)

 A steroid is often prescribed if you have a relapse which causes disability.
 A high dose is usually given for a few days.
 Sometimes steroid tablets are used or the steroid may be given through your veins.
 The steroids work by reducing inflammation.
 A course of steroids will usually shorten the duration of a relapse.
 This means that your symptoms usually improve more quickly than they would otherwise have done.